 - Paying a ransom to release hijacked systems or data.

 - Money lost as a result of unauthorized bank transfers or illicit payroll runs.

 - Whaling, or cases where a company representative is tricked or coerced into sending or moving money.

-First-party damage scenarios, like the ones listed above, can be costly.
-The best way to protect your company and ensure you aren’t out of pocket for significant expenses is to purchase a cyber liability policy that specifically provides protection for both first and third-party damages and integrates seamlessly with more traditional insurance lines like a crime policy and a property policy.
+First-party damages like the ones listed above can be costly.
+The best way to protect your company and ensure you aren’t stuck paying out-of-pocket for significant expenses is to purchase a Cyber Liability policy that provides protection for both first and third-party damages and integrates seamlessly with more traditional insurance lines like Commercial Crime Insurance and Property Insurance.

 bookmark_border Free Resource

 Our instant-issue cyber liability policy provides $100,000 in protection against first-party damages as well as many third-party damages.
 This policy can be purchased as a standalone policy or in addition to your existing business insurance and offers a fast and economical way to get protection in place in a few clicks.

 Hassle-free business insurance.
 100% online.
 Pay monthly with a credit card.

 Protect Your Company from Cyber Threats

 Hassle-free business insurance.
 100% online.
 Pay monthly with a credit card.☂️ Get Covered